gjacuna/pop/README.md

 - Handle the OpenAI API key better, so you don't have to write it down for every session
 - Add more AI models!
 Image generation, speech recognition, etc!
 And also, add different AI companies and model.
 There's a whole world outside of OpenAI.
 - Just make it better

+# Reminders
+If you want to run this yourslef, you'll need an Infura (or another provider) api key to upload things to IPFS.
+Check out the `saveStringsToIPFS` function in the chat page.

 # Everything built with Scaffold-Eth 2!